 In an earlier post, we gave an overview of Shiatsu massage.
 In this post, we will discuss the history of Shiatsu massage.

-Shiatsu massage was invented by Tokujiro Namikoshi during the 1920s.
-However, its history goes back to roots of massage in Japan.
+Shiatsu was invented by Tokujiro Namikoshi during the 1920s.
+However, its history goes back to the roots of massage in Japan.
 Shiatsu was derived from a historical Japanese massage modality known as Anma.
 Anma was derived from a traditional Chinese massage modality known as Tui Na.

 As such, it seems appropriate to claim that the history of Shiatsu begins with the introduction of Tuina in Japan.

 Tui Na, sometimes spelled tunia, (推拿), which means “to push and to lift and squeeze,” is a form of Chinese massage that is practiced by applying rhythmic pressure across the body using the hands and fingers.
 Its techniques include manual rolling, rubbing, kneading, and pressing.

 Tui Na was first introduced in Japan around 700 AD.
 It eventually became the form of massage practiced in government-sponsored hospitals and would be the dominant form of massage in Japan.

 Over time, Tuina was modified by its Japanese practitioners.
 During the 1300s, Amna, a Japanese derivation of Tuina had been established as its own modality by Akashi Kan Ichi, a physician and massage therapist.